EnBi81/MCServerBot/README.md

 	- Grant permission for a discord user to use the system
 	- Revoke permission for a discord user to not allow to use the system

-- Now introducing Minecraft Versions
+- Minecraft Versions
 	- Add a new server with a specified minecraft version
 	- If no version has been selected, then automatically the latest version will be used
 	- Upgrade a server to a newer version
 	- Downgrading a server to an older version is not allowed
 	- The available version's info is downloaded from [the wiki](https://minecraft.fandom.com/wiki/Java_Edition_version_history), and the server.jar is automatically downloaded if it is not found in the local storage.
 	- When creating a server or upgrading to a newer version, the server is set to a maintenance status.
 The maintenance is not started until a user manually starts the server.
 An other server can be started while there are servers in maintenance status.

+- Backups and restores
+	- User is able to manually backup a server if it is offline
+	- The system automatically backs up a server when it has shut down after being online for longer than the specified time in the appsettings.json
+	- User is able to restore manual and automatic backups.

 <img src="docs/images/api-endpoints.png">

 ## TODO:
-(Before starting the websites and discord bot)

-1. backup (auto + manual)
-    - parameter for how many auto saves / server
-    - manual backup with given name (no unique name)
-    - restore for all kinds of backup
-    - backup when server is shut down, and was running over x minutes
-    - choose backup folder
-    - create attribute ManualState and AutoState and apply them to the current states
-2. Get nbt information of a minecraft player through rcon (info should be available from controller)
+1. Get nbt information of a minecraft player through rcon (info should be available from controller)
     - dimension
     - foodlevel
     - playerGameType